Timothy of Constantinople

 Timothy of Constantinople (Greek: Τιμόθεος; fl. c.
 600/700 (Note: His activity is usually dated to around 600, but it has been argued that he wrote in the early eighth century.
 Lieu places him in Constantinople during the reign of Heraclius (610–641).)) was a Chalcedonian Christian heresiologist and presbyter of the church of Hagia Sophia in Constantinople.
 He wrote a treatise in Greek on Christian heresies from a Chalcedonian perspective, On Those Who Enter the Church, or On the Reception of Heretics.
 (Note: Known by the Latin title De iis qui ad ecclesiam accedunt sive de receptione haereticorum.)
 This pastoral work is best described as "a handbook on the procedure for admitting heretics to the church".

 Timothy classifies heresies based on the requirements for admission that the orthodox church placed on their members.
 In his first category were those heretics who would need to be baptised before they could be accepted into the church; in the second, those who needed to be anointed but not baptised; and in the third, those who only needed to abjure all heresy (including their own former beliefs) by pronouncing an anathema.
 The same three categories were used by Theodore the Studite writing one or two centuries later.

-In the first class, Timothy lists Manichaeans, Tascodrugites, Ebionites, Valentinians, Basilideans, Montanists, Eunomians, Paulianists, Photinians, Marcellians, Sabellians, Simonians, Menandrians, Cerinthians, Saturninians, Carpocratians, Marcosians, Apelleasts, Theodotians, Elcesaites, Nepotians, Marcionites, Artotyrites, Saccophori, Apotactics, Encratites, Hydroparastatae, Nicolaitans, Melchisedechites, Pelagians and Caelestians.
+In the first class, Timothy lists Manichaeans, Tascodrugites, Ebionites, Valentinians, Basilidians, Montanists, Eunomians, Paulianists, Photinians, Marcellians, Sabellians, Simonians, Menandrians, Cerinthians, Saturninians, Carpocratians, Marcosians, Apelleasts, Theodotians, Elcesaites, Nepotians, Marcionites, Artotyrites, Saccophori, Apotactics, Encratites, Hydroparastatae, Nicolaitans, Melchisedechites, Pelagians and Caelestians.
 (Note: List drawn from Lieu, except for Marcionites, Artotyrites, Saccophori, Apotactics, Encratites, Hydroparastatae, Nicolaitans and Melchisedechites, drawn from Migne (1865).)
 These are mostly early heresies, many of them Gnostic sects.
 They represent theoretical problems more than actual ones, since few of them would have been active in Timothy's time.
 For this reason, Timothy does not distinguish between "elect" and "hearers" among the Manichaeans.
 He is interested in Manichaeism as a set of beliefs and not a practising sect.
 (Note: The earlier Commonitorium sancti Augustini, for example, required baptism for the admission of an elect but not a hearer.)
 He does provide a valuable list of Mani's works.
 Theodore the Studite, taking a more practical stance, lists only the Manichaeans, Tascodrugites and Marcionites in his first class.